Your student loan is here and then it isn’t.

 Instead of going to a high brand supermarket such as ASDA, Tesco or Sainsbury’s swap it for a cheaper supermarket such as Aldi, Lidl, Farmfoods or Iceland.
 Aldi is the best shopping supermarket for student due to it being so cheap and of such good quality.

 Creating a spreadsheet will help you track where your money is being spent.
 Create a list of things that you buy and write down how much it costs, from that you calculate how much money you have left.
-Be sure to keep your receipts so you know how much you are spending each day, and then before you go to bed just quickly put your info in the spreadsheet so that’s up to date.
+Keep your receipts so you know how much you are spending each day.
+At the end of the day before you go to bed just quickly put your info in the spreadsheet so that’s up to date.
 You can also see if you’re spending a ridiculous amount on one item continuously, and that way you know to cut down.

 It’s so much cheaper to make your lunch at home whilst at university rather than spending £6 a day on food from Wetherspoons, McDonald, etc. The key to it is just being organised and investing in some Tupperware.
-You don’t have to eat out for dinner every day, pick and choose how you socialise and perhaps limit it to going out with your friends once a week.
+Remember you don’t have to eat out for dinner every day.
+Pick and choose how you socialise and perhaps limit it to going out with your friends once a week.

 It’s important that if you’re moving away from home that you keep on top of your rent.
-The best way to do this is to set up a direct debit with your accommodation so that your rent is taken before you have the time to spend it.
+The best way to do this is to set up a direct debit with your accommodation.
+You’re setting up so you don’t have to think about it.
 It’s also instant and stress-free.
-The reason why this is good is because if you get carried away with spending you may have not enough left to pay your rent, and there will be more charges on top of your rent if you miss the payment deadline.
+It’s good because if you get carried away with spending you may have not enough left to pay your rent, and there will be more charges on top of your rent if you miss the payment deadline.